-Summer 2017, the Boykin Spaniel Society (BSS) and the Boykin Spaniel Foundation (BSF) will celebrate their 40th and 20th anniversaries, respectively.
+Summer 2017, the Boykin Spaniel Society (BSS) and the Boykin Spaniel Foundation (BSF) celebrated their 40th and 20th anniversaries, respectively.
 In recent magazines, and reproduced on the BSS website, Founder Kitty Beard and others have written about the journey to begin the BSS, the registry for Boykin spaniels, and the group’s effort to have the Boykin recognized as the state dog of South Carolina.

 The idea to create a charitable foundation was the result of Jack Willits, a BSS Board member’s simple question, “How can I donate funds to support health research and education about the inherited diseases in the Boykin spaniel and deduct my contribution on my taxes?”
 Creating a dog breed specific foundation was and is today a novel idea that has succeeded beyond measure.